 Proper placement in critical core courses helps ensure your success and allows you to advance more quickly toward your degree goals.
 University of Maryland Global Campus offers complimentary placement testing to help determine the most appropriate course in select foreign languages for your academic success.

 It is strongly recommended that you take your foreign language placement test in your first term at UMGC.
 Your test results, in conjunction with your academic background, goals, and interests, will be used by academic advisors to recommend a course that is most appropriate for your academic success.

-The recommended sequence for fulfilling the general education communications requirement in communications is WRTG 100A and WRTG 101.
+Please note: There are no writing placement tests at UMGC.
+The recommended sequence for fulfilling the general education communications requirement in communications is WRTG 111 and WRTG 112 (required).